 The two major laws that exist to ensure that anyone with a disability or anyone dealing with a health crisis is not discriminated against are the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act (FMLA).
 Listed below are the things you must know in order to understand and effectively deal with job discrimination.
 While the policies don't change daily, weekly, or even monthly, please be aware that laws and regulations do change and that you should visit the U.S. Equal Employment Opportunity Commission website and/or the U.S. Department of Labor website for up-to-date information.
 Consulting with an attorney who is knowledgeable in the area of disability law can help to ensure the validity of an employee's suspected discrimination.

-Be sure of the validity of your discrimination by understanding what qualifies as discrimination or ADA violations and other terms and conditions of employment.
+Be sure you have a good understanding of what qualifies as discrimination or ADA violations and other terms and conditions of employment.

 Disability.
 Under the Definitions sec.12102. (section 3) of the ADA, disability is defined as, with respect to an individual: A physical or mental impairment that substantially limits one or more of the major life activities of such individual; A record of such an impairment; or being regarded as having such an impairment.

 The Americans with Disabilities Act presents many novel challenges for both an employee and employers.